klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 And here we are today. $1.25 is in sight, and with the sentiment around the stock, I hope we don't go lower.

 Management has completely fucked this up.
-Overpromise, underdeliver, find excuses -> rince & repeat, all the while rewarding insiders.
+Overpromise, underdeliver, find excuses -> rinse & repeat, all the while rewarding insiders.

 Wanna know how to lose your money?
 Easy.
 You keep a constant market cap, and you double the number of shares outstanding.

 ![nuran-you-bitch](/images/nuran-you-bitch.png)

 The crazy part is that there was an opportunity to get away at a 20% loss a few weeks ago.
 The stock got pumped for whatever reason for a few days.
-I didn't take it, because I still had fate in management.
+I didn't take it, because I still had faith in management.

 I don't anymore.
 The CEO is a first timer and clearly doesn't understand or doesn't care about the market.
-Or maybe he understand it just enough for his own good.
+Or maybe he understands it just enough for his own good.
 In any case, he doesn't have much credibility left in my eyes.

 And yet I'm not selling.